SantRamLAnt/Enterprise-Grid-Health-RAG-Assistant-/README.md

 - For xAI API details: https://x.ai/api
 - Customize API keys and endpoints as needed.
 - This is a complete, production-ready setup with placeholders for advanced integrations like IoT and AR.
+- Updated Pinecone client to 'pinecone' package and LangChain to 'langchain-pinecone' for compatibility.